hamishwillee/dronecode_csd_dsk/en/samples.md

 ./samples/camera-sample-mavlink-client
 ```

-More information about the camera-sample-mavlink-client is located in [[samples|Samples#camera-sample-mavlink-client]] wiki page.
+More information about the camera-sample-mavlink-client is located [below](#camera-sample-mavlink-client).

 -----------------------------------------------
 // Below is from Wiki ///